 Geographic Information Systems

-The primary responsibility of the DSET GIS team is to update and maintain the GIS spatial mapping data used for locating Connecticut’s 9-1-1 calls.
+The primary responsibility of the DSET GIS Team is to update and maintain the GIS spatial mapping data used for locating and routing Connecticut’s 9-1-1 calls.

 Other responsibilities include map production and GIS support for the rest of DESPP.